Akkhan Condemn Crusader Skills and Runes

 |Slash Guard Iron Skin Steel Skin 1 Laws of Valor Unstoppable Force 2 Condemn Vacuum 3 Provoke Too Scared to Run 4 Akarat's Champion Prophet|

 Your strategy when playing the Condemn build is to stay indefinitely in Akarat's Champion form through the Akkhan set and Cooldown Reduction, continuously spam Condemn to keep your main AoE damage going at all times, and maintain your intense resource costs with Unstoppable Force, Provoke and Slash.
 The latter is also used to keep up the generator requirement of Focus and Restraint.
-Mobility is a key part of this playstyle that excels in mass clearing of trash mobs for its Rift progression; stopping in place not only lessens your damage output by denying you the Strongarm Bracers proc, but can potentially expose you to unbearable amounts of damage.
+Mobility is a key part of this playstyle that excels in mass clearing of trash mobs for its Rift progression; stopping in place not only lowers your damage output due to the diminishing returns on CC as it lessens your control over monsters, but can potentially expose you to unbearable amounts of damage.
 Moving in irregular curved patterns should become second nature, and Illusory Boots will prevent you from ever getting stuck.

-The primary damage dealer of the build, Condemn, takes on a crowd controlling role with Vacuum.
-This rune choice not only procs the Strongarm Bracers, but also the Bane of the Trapped gem, further amplifying the damage potential of the build at the cost of a three second wind-up.
+The primary damage dealer of the build, Condemn, takes on a crowd controlling role with Vacuum, easily drawing monsters within the range of your destructive AoE.
 Needless to say, in high progression environments this skill can expose you to a lot of danger as well, easily grouping entire screens of enemies on top of you.
 The lesson to be learned with Condemn is to always be on the move and on the lookout for big packs of trash enemies to fuel your progression, while elites are to be killed as collateral damage and even outright avoided, if they have unfavorable affixes (such as Electrified, Reflect Damage, and to a certain extent Fire Chains).

 Your stalwart source of protection is found in the signature Crusader steroid Akarat's Champion.
 Once you reach the comfortable 56% CDR threshold, you can maintain Akarat's Champion form indefinitely.
 While it increases your damage multiplicatively by 35% and supplies you with 5 Wrath per second as a base effect, the skill also takes on a defensive role through the tanky Prophet rune.
-Supplying you with 150% additional Armor and a free life, this skill will juggle nicely with the Indestructible passive to keep you safe and alive in high Greater Rifts.
+Supplying you with 150% additional Armor and a free life, this skill will keep you safe and alive in high Greater Rifts.

 In Greater Rifts, sometimes even Prophet is not enough; you can easily bite off more than you can chew with a misplaced Vacuum, and at times you just have to facetank an affix or a Rift Guardian in hopes to progress.
 Iron Skin will serve as your second line of defense, cutting incoming damage in half.
-With the Illusory Boots equipped in Kanai's Cube for Greater Rifting, your freedom of movement is guaranteed and you can take advantage of the lengthier safety of the Steel Skin rune.
+With the Illusory Boots equipped for Greater Rifting (see this build's gear page for more information), your freedom of movement is guaranteed and you can take advantage of the lengthier safety of the Steel Skin rune.

 At a hefty 40 Wrath per cast, Condemn will quickly deplete your Wrath.
 Thus, a significant part of the build is dedicated to either mitigating the costs, or replenishing your reserves.